You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 Already using async APIs?

-If you adopted the async APIs introduced in RNTL v13.3 (renderAsync, fireEventAsync, renderHookAsync), simply rename them to their non-async counterparts (render, fireEvent, renderHook).
-The async versions have been removed as the standard APIs are now async by default.
+If you adopted the async APIs introduced in RNTL v13.3 (renderAsync, fireEventAsync, renderHookAsync), rename them to their non-async counterparts (render, fireEvent, renderHook).
+The async versions have been removed since the standard APIs are now async by default.

 render is now async

-In v14, render is now async by default and returns a Promise.
-This change enables proper support for async React features like Suspense boundary or use() hook.
+In v14, render is async by default and returns a Promise.
+This allows proper support for Suspense boundaries and the use() hook.

 Before (v13):